Hussein-L-AlMadhachi/claws-css/README.md

 * **🎨 Design Systems Made Simple** – Create your own scales for color, spacing, and typography.
 * **💨 Static Output** – Compiles down to clean, production-ready CSS — no runtime overhead.

-ClawsCSS isn’t here to control your workflow — it’s here to **embrase it.**
+Claws CSS isn’t here to control your workflow — it’s here to **embrase it.**
 It gives you the compiler, the tools, and the power — **you make the rules.**

 It runs your JS/TS to compile it and generate static CSS optimised for small CSS footprint that can be minified separately